mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 I underestimated how nice it would be to have my TinyPilot physically close to all of my devices.
 Before the rack, I used to keep my TinyPilot on the floor next to my desk.
 If I ever needed to debug something on a server or a Raspberry Pi on the other side of my office, I avoided it because it involved shutting down the TinyPilot, disconnecting a lot of wires, then reconnecting them on the other side of the room.

 With everything now physically adjacent, it's easy for me to quickly plug TinyPilot in to any misbehaving device for low-level access.
 It came in handy for things like exploring NixOS and figuring out how to install NixOS on a Raspberry Pi.
+(TODO: Link)